neildudani/digital-library/README.md

 # My Digital Library #

-## Sub-Heading ##
+## Summary ##
   > People who want to keep a digital record of books they have read and their notes / summary on the book.

-## Summary ##
-  > You can search for a book and add it to your digital library.
+You can search for a book and add it to your digital library.
 You can assign it a rating out of 5 and add a summary for each book.

 ## Problem ##
   > Single centralized place to store your book reviews / notes in a customized format